9 Drop-In Indoor Playgrounds Where Boston Kids Can Get Their Energy Out

 Parents, you'll love this one: This playspace not only has tons of fun activities for kids up to age 12, but even offers drop-off care for two to four hours per week (reservations are required and children must be potty-trained).
 Activities include a netted climber, a bouncy house, and play cars for younger children, while older kids can enjoy options such as slides, a slippery slope, and obstacle course.
 A separate play area for infants also is available.

-There is tons do here: a triple wave slide, sports court, multi-level tube slide, a giant sand room, treehouse, and arcade are just some of the activities you'll find at Cedarland (and that's not all of them, either).
+There is tons do here, including a a triple wave slide, sports court, multi-level tube slide, a giant sand room, treehouse, and arcade.
 All that playing is sure to work up an appetite, so you can enjoy a bite to eat at the convenient on-site snack bar; options include kid-friendly favorites such as pizza, chicken nuggets, hot dogs, and juice.
 Parents admitted free.

 Originally published December 2016